Tutankham: Reception

 Bill Kunkel and Arnie Katz reviewed the Atari 2600 port in the Arcade Alley column of Video magazine in 1983, calling it "a superb translation" of the "coin-op oddity—an adventure game" for the 2600.
-They said "the play-action is fascinating" and invites "frequent replays" while praising the "wonderful blend of puzzle-solving and hand-eye challenge" as well as the "lush colors" and "Arabian-style score marker".
+They said that "the play-action is fascinating" and invites "frequent replays" while praising the "wonderful blend of puzzle-solving and hand-eye challenge" as well as the "lush colors" and "Arabian-style score marker".
 They concluded that "Tutankham is video game royalty".

-The Video Game Update called the ColecoVision version of Tutankham being among the best arcade game ports to the system, specifically highlighting the graphic detail in the tombs and characters.
+The Video Game Update said the ColecoVision version of Tutankham was among the best arcade game ports for the system, specifically highlighting the detail in the tombs and characters.

 Retro Gamer magazine reviewed the ColecoVision port in 2014.
 They gave it a positive review, calling it an "arcade adventure" that "remains a hidden gem in Konami's illustrious history".